fodela/Revise-SQL/lessons.md

 ```

+### Inner join

-- Used to join two or more tables
+- Used to join two or more tables using data that is similar in both table
+- It return only the common row in the two elements.
+Is symmetrical => does not matter if we say A join B or B join A
+- Inner join is the default join hence we can just write join instead of inner join.

 ```
 SELECT t1.col, t2.col
 FROM table_1 t1
-JOIN table_2 t2
+INNER JOIN table_2 t2
 ON t1.col =t2.col
 ```